Marlo… The little dog who started it all.

 And then Marlo came along…..

-I decided after losing Rupert and being on the treadmill that was IVF, I needed something to focus on.
-Having a house that was dog empty was never on my agenda regardless of how our IVF efforts panned out.
+I decided after losing Rupert and being in a particular holding patter in my personal life, I needed something to focus on.
+Having a house that was dog empty was hard and it took a fair while for me to overcome our loss of Poopsie (Rupert’s nickname).
+Eventually, my heart healed enough and I was considering another doggo.
 Having always having adopted adult dogs, I decided it was time for a puppy.
 Eventually I came across this little creature in my travels for work in Marburg.

 Of course I wanted to take her home straight away, but we had a big trip across the Simpson Desert coming up.
 I thought that would be the end of the possibility of adopting her, but no….her breeder (I use this term as a handle only – Marlo was actually a result of a mis-mating) was happy to keep her for a couple of extra weeks.
 Quite literally on our way home from our holiday we picked her up and took her home.

 Marlo was very quiet on the way home.
 A little black dog in a big black Landcruiser heading to her new home and family.
 The quiet didn’t last long, she quickly became the confident little dog who is a little more brindle these days (her Jack Russell is showing).

 Knowing what a terror an unsocialised, yet intelligent and energetic dog can be, we worked hard at socialising her as a puppy.
 She was always the smallest in the class, but she didn’t know it!
 It didn’t take long to work out that she needed a high energy and brain stimulating activity.

 And so we started agility.
 She very quickly proved to be an enthusiastic and talented participant, only held back by her handler – me!
 We both really love training.
 We get to run around and be silly, challenged, and most of all together one-on-one.